 Characteristics

 The Amur tiger is the largest of all wild cats.
-Its orange coloring is paler than other tigers and stripes are brown rather than black and are widely spaced compared to other tigers.
+Its orange coloring is paler than that of other tigers, and its stripes are brown rather than black and are widely spaced compared to those of other tigers.
 It has a white chest and belly, and a thick, white ruff of fur around its neck.
 In the winter, its coat grows long and shaggy to adapt to the change in temperature.

 Behavior

 Except for a mother with cubs, Amur tigers are solitary animals.
-Amur tigers live in specific territories called home ranges and indicate their territories mainly by scent marking on trees, bushes, and the ground along the borders.
+Amur tigers live in specific territories called home ranges, and they indicate their territories mainly by scent-marking on trees, bushes, and the ground along the borders.
 They also often mark trees by scratching with their huge claws.
-Tigers are good swimmers and enjoy taking a bath in ponds or rivers.
-As poaching and habitat destruction take their tolls, it’s estimated that only 400-500 Amur tigers remain in the wild.
+They are good swimmers and enjoy taking a bath in ponds or rivers.

 Conservation

-This species is listed as a critically endangered.
-As poaching and habitat destruction take their tolls, it’s estimated that only 400 to 500 Amur tigers remain in the wild.
+This species is listed as critically endangered.
+As poaching and habitat destruction take their toll, it’s estimated that only 400 to 500 Amur tigers remain in the wild.

 What YOU can do to help: Palm oil alone was accountable for the loss of 15 percent of tiger habitat just from 2009 to 2011.
 Be a responsible consumer and avoid food, cosmetics and cleaning products with palm oil.
 Click here to learn which products are better to consume.